googleapis/google-cloud-cpp/doc/public-api.md

 # The `google-cloud-cpp` public API

-This document describes what is part of `google-cloud-cpp`'s public API.
+This document describes what constitutes `google-cloud-cpp`'s public API.

 As this project follows Google's [OSS Library Breaking Change Policy], any breaking changes in the public API require increasing the major version number